Introduction to Rug Weaving

 Course content

-The online class will teach you
+This online class will teach you:

 Basic tapestry concepts like meet and separate, weft tension, and sett